APA Podcast

 Philadelphia Is Transforming Vacant Lots into Climate-Resilient Pollinator Gardens

 Planning and community health manager Sagar Shah speaks with Jen Mihills of the National Wildlife Federation and Samir Dalal of the Pennsylvania Horticultural Society about cleaning and greening vacant lots in Philadelphia.
-The two provide actionable advice to planners looking to use similarly low-cost but high-impact solutions in their own communities.
+The two provide actionable advice to planners looking to use similarly low-cost but high-impact solutions in their communities.

 We Need to Outthink Wildfire, Not Try to Eliminate It